L

 An indolent person.
 (MW)

-Lotus Sutra (scripture)
+Lotus Sutra (scripture)§

 A central scripture of Mahayana Buddhism, emphasizing that anyone can attain enlightenment.
 (CDC)

 One of the earlier Mahāyāna Buddhist texts venerated as the quintessence of truth by the Japanese Tendai and Nichiren sects.
 The Lotus Sutra is regarded by many others as a religious classic of great beauty and power and one of the most important and most popular works in the Mahāyāna tradition, the form of Buddhism predominant in East Asia.
-The sutra, composed largely in verse, has a total of 28 chapters and contains many charms and mantras (sacred chants).
+The sutra, composed largely in verse, has a total of 28 chapters and contains many charms and mantras, sacred chants.
 (EB)

 Chapter-by-chapter outline.
 (Grok)

-A young urban man who cultivates an appearance and style of dress (typified by a beard and check/plaid shirt) suggestive of a rugged outdoor lifestyle.
+A young urban man who cultivates an appearance and style of dress, typified by a beard and check/plaid shirt, suggestive of a rugged outdoor lifestyle.
 (NOA)

 A man who lives in a city but has a beard and wears clothes, such as checked shirts, that are typically worn outside in the country by people such as lumberjacks, people whose job is to cut down trees.
 (CD)

-Grok summary: Refers to a fashion and lifestyle trend where individuals, typically urban men, adopt elements of traditional lumberjack or outdoorsman style.
+Grok: Refers to a fashion and lifestyle trend where individuals, typically urban men, adopt elements of traditional lumberjack or outdoorsman style.
 Here are some key characteristics:

 Lifestyle: Beyond fashion, the term can imply an appreciation for outdoor activities, manual labor, or a more back-to-nature ethos.
 However, the lumbersexual lifestyle might not necessarily involve actual lumbering activities; it's more about the aesthetic and cultural connotations.